InternetGuru/cad/README.md

    - E.g. into `umiami/george`

 1. Navigate into the project and switch to the branch you want to distribute.
+Make sure [the branch is protected](https://docs.gitlab.com/ee/user/project/protected_branches.html).

    - E.g. [umiami/george/csc220/matrix@fall20](https://gitlab.com/umiami/george/csc220/matrix/-/tree/fall20)